-- Defaulted loans can be rehabilitated twice per loan. - While in rehabilitation, the minimum monthly payment for Federal Family Education loans, Direct loans, and Perkins loans cannot be less than \$10 for loans made on or after July 1, 2026.
+- Beginning on July 1, 2027, defaulted loans can be rehabilitated twice per loan. - While in rehabilitation, the minimum monthly payment for Federal Family Education loans, Direct loans, and Perkins loans cannot be less than \$10 for loans made on or after July 1, 2027.